kanidm/webauthn-rs/fido-key-manager/README.md

 But the program may not be usable anymore.

 As long as you're running `fido-key-manager` as Administrator:

+* Bluetooth support requires pairing in advance in `Settings`, and is not particularly reliable.

 * NFC support should "just work", provided your transceiver supports the PC/SC API.